kralamoure/dofuspg/README.md

 # dofuspg

-`dofuspg` is a library that implements [dofus](https://github.com/kralamoure/dofus)' repository interface for a PostgreSQL database.
+`dofuspg` is a library that implements [dofus.repo](https://github.com/kralamoure/dofus) interface for a PostgreSQL database.

 ## Requirements